 Dr Isobel Whitelegg, School of Museum Studies, University of Leicester

 Please note that the opinions expressed in articles published in Tate Papers are not endorsed necessarily by the Academic Advisory Board or the Board of Trustees of the Tate Gallery.

-Tate Papers has no article processing charges and no article submission charges.
+Tate Papers has no article processing charges and no submission charges.

-Copyright of articles written by Tate staff in work time is vested in Tate, but this is typically waived if authors wish to publish the material elsewhere.
+Copyright of articles written by Tate staff in work time is vested in Tate.
 External authors retain copyright of their work.
 In both cases, authors are free to republish the material elsewhere providing acknowledgement that the article was first published in Tate Papers is made.

-Information about the submission process and guidelines can be found in Contribute to Tate Papers.
-If you have any queries, please contact Christopher Griffin, Collection Research Manager and Managing Editor of Tate Papers at email@example.com.
+Information about the submission process and guidelines can be found in How to Submit.
+If you have any queries, please contact Christopher Griffin (Convenor, Research Programmes and Publications and Editor of Tate Papers), firstname.lastname@example.org.